aionnetwork/aion-docs/aion-virtual-machine/intellij/configure.md

 # Configure the Plugin

-Fill in the configuration options available to help speed up your contract development.
+There are lots of configuration options available to help speed up your contract development.

 ## Configuration Menu

+This menu allows you to select which node to connect to, how much NRG you are willing to pay, and other configuration options.

 To open the confirguation menu, right click anywhere within your project and select **Aion Virtual Machine** > **Configuration**.
 The confirguation menu is split into four sections: **Remote Kernel**, **Remote - Details**, **Embedded AVM**, and **Common**.